docker/docs/compose/swarm.md

 ### Host ports and recreating containers

-If a service maps a port from the host, e.g. `80:8000`, then you may get an error like this when running `docker-compose up` on it after the first time:
+If a service maps a port from the host, such as `80:8000`, then you may get an error like this when running `docker-compose up` on it after the first time:

     docker: Error response from daemon: unable to find a node that satisfies